Drew Waters: Kansas City Royals

-On July 11, 2022, the Braves traded Waters, CJ Alexander, and Andrew Hoffmann to the Kansas City Royals in exchange for the 35th overall pick in the 2022 Major League Baseball draft.
+On July 11, 2022, the Braves traded Waters, CJ Alexander, and Andrew Hoffmann to the Kansas City Royals in exchange for the 35th overall pick in the 2022 Major League Baseball draft, a competitive balance pick that Atlanta used on JR Ritchie.
 The Royals optioned Waters to the Omaha Storm Chasers.
 Over 31 games with Omaha, he hit .295 with seven home runs, 17 RBIs, and 13 stolen bases.